 If you are considering buying a piece of jewelry, or you are just wondering how jewelry became so integrated into our everyday lives, keep reading.
 We gathered the most important statistics about the jewelry industry’s size, segmentation, and recent trends, so you don’t have to.

-Top 10 Jewelry Industry Facts for All Occasions
+Top 10 Jewelry Industry Statistics for 2021

 - White gold is the first choice of 35% of women who buy jewelry for themselves.